 Education: Secondary - MA

-The Initial Licensure — Secondary option is designed for those with a B.A. or B.S. degree seeking to become licensed secondary (Grades 5–12) teachers of Communication Arts and Literature, Family and Consumer Science, Mathematics, or Social Studies.
+The Initial Licensure — Secondary option is designed for those with a B.A. or B.S. degree seeking to become licensed secondary (Grades 5–12) teachers of Communication Arts and Literature, Mathematics, or Social Studies.
 Chemistry and Life Science licensures are offered as grades 9-12.
 General Science Middle Level can be added as an endorsement to allow the individual to teach grades 5-12.

 The program provides professional teacher preparation that qualifies students for a Minnesota teaching license as they earn a master's degree.
 Educational theory is integrated with classroom practice as well as extensive field experiences and a full semester student teaching experience.